YogaVas/Code_Portfolio/README.md

 Materials, demos were from the following were used putting this code portfolio together:

-^^ Prof. Olga Scriver Weekly lectures
-^^ Exploratory Data Analysis with R BY Roger D. Peng ^^ YaRrr!
+^^ Prof.  Olga Scriver Weekly lectures, Department of Analytics, HU ^^ Exploratory Data Analysis with R BY Roger D. Peng ^^ YaRrr!
 The Pirate’s Guide to R BY Nathaniel D. Phillips ^^ Chapter 7.
 Practical Statistics for Data Scientists by Andrew Bruce, Peter Bruce.
 2017.
 Publisher: O'Reilly Media, Inc.